Physics lab courses under digital transformation: A tri-national survey among university lab instructors about the role of new digital technologies and learning objectives: Findings and discussion

 \subsection{Potential of different (digital) forms of labwork (RQ3)}

-In addition to the rating of the learning objectives, the instructors evaluated eight different (digital) forms of labwork according to their usefulness to achieve the five main learning objectives.
+\textbf{Findings (i):} In addition to the rating of the learning objectives, the instructors evaluated eight different (digital) forms of labwork according to their usefulness to achieve the five main learning objectives.
 FIG.~\ref{fig:labformatsopenness} shows the usefulness of different degrees of openness of lab courses from the instructors' point of view.
 Overall, the instructors rated more open forms of lab work (\textit{an open-ended labwork session} and \textit{undergraduate research projects}) as more useful to achieve the learning objectives than \textit{a (strongly) guided labwork session}.
 While differences are rather small for the learning objectives \textit{linking theory to practice}, \textit{learn experimental skills}, and \textit{acquire digital competencies}, a high degree of openness is expected to outperform (strongly) guided lab sessions when \textit{methods of scientific thinking} should be taught or \textit{increasing the students' motivation, personal development and social competency} should be fostered.

-Comparative data by Ref.~\cite{Haller.1999} show that within the scope of standard errors instructors nowadays rate the usefulness of \textit{a (strongly) guided labwork session} similar to German physics professors in the late 90s but rate \textit{an open-ended labwork session} as more useful nowadays, especially for \textit{link theory to practice} and \textit{get to know the methods of scientific thinking}.
+\textbf{Discussion of findings (i):} Comparative data by Ref.~\cite{Haller.1999} show that within the scope of standard errors instructors nowadays rate the usefulness of \textit{a (strongly) guided labwork session} similar to German physics professors in the late 90s but rate \textit{an open-ended labwork session} as more useful nowadays, especially for \textit{link theory to practice} and \textit{get to know the methods of scientific thinking}.
 So, in comparison to 25 years ago, lab instructors nowadays perceive more open forms of labwork as more useful than guided forms of labwork.
 This shift is in accordance with previous research that has shown that a higher degree of openness is more conducive to learning than strong guidance \cite{Holmes.2018} and motivation and scientific thinking can be better promoted in open inquiry-based learning settings \cite{Etkina.2015}.